chris-rock/winrm-setup/README.md

 # Setup WinRm for Windows via cloudinit

 This script is intended to simplify the setup of a WinRM server.
-Although it is intended to work with VulcanoSec suite, it does no special configuration for VulcanoSec.

 The script is tested with Windows 2012 R2.
+This script requires at least PowerShell 4.

 ## AWS Cloudinit

-Configure your security group for either port 5985 (http) or 5986 (https).
-We recommend using port 5986 only.

-Please use the script `winrm-selfsigned.ps1` for EC2Config:
+Please use the following script `winrm-selfsigned.ps1` for EC2Config on AWS:

 ```xml
 <powershell>